khushpatel25/DevOpsProject-Manifests/README.md

 - **Argo CD** for GitOps-based Continuous Delivery
 - **Kustomize** for managing environment-specific Kubernetes configurations
 - **Kubernetes** as the underlying container orchestration platform
+- **GitOps** as the methodology to drive deployments declaratively via Git

 The entire pipeline is structured to ensure that every code change is built, scanned for vulnerabilities, promoted through validation stages, and finally deployed to a Kubernetes cluster—without manual intervention.